Military career of Adolf Hitler

-History

 Evasion of military service in the Austro-Hungarian Army

 In Vienna, where he had been living in relative poverty since 1907, Hitler received the final part of his father's estate in May 1913 and moved to Munich in the German Empire, where he earned money painting architectural scenes.
 He may have left Vienna to evade conscription into the Austro-Hungarian Army.
 The Austro-Hungarian military subsequently deemed him "stellungsflüchtig", meaning that he had purposefully evaded the aptitude tests for conscription.
 He was wanted by the police and eventually located in Munich, where authorities demanded that he present himself at the local Austro-Hungarian consulate.
 Hitler did as he was told, but told the consul a variety of reasons for being unable to enlist in the Austro-Hungarian military, including poverty, illnesses, and other troubles.
 The consul pitied him and decided to ignore regulations, thus not ordering Hitler's extradition.
 Regardless, it was decided to again check Hitler's case in Austria.
 The Bavarian police thus sent him back to Salzburg for another induction into the Austro-Hungarian Army, but he failed his physical exam on 5 February 1914 and returned to Munich.

 According to historian Henrik Eberle, Hitler probably evaded conscription into the Austro-Hungarian Army due to his growing disdain for Austria-Hungary's nature as a multi-ethnic state.
 Contemporary witnesses such as one of Hitler's superiors in World War I, Max Amann, later reported that he was not yet as politically extreme as he later became.
 Regardless, Hitler already showcased a commitment to hardline German nationalism and a strong dislike for non-German groups in Austria such as the Czechs in Vienna.
 Upon the outbreak of World War I, Hitler was thus an early, fervent supporter of the Imperial German Army.